15 Email Campaign Examples to Create High-Converting Campaigns

 Amazon

-It’s also personalized, which is a big plus in my book.
-The best email campaign examples mention the subscriber’s name at least once, such as in the subject line or the body content.
+It’s also personalized, which is a big plus in our book.
+The best email marketing campaign examples mention the subscriber’s name at least once, such as in the subject line or the body content.

 Squarespace

-I’m a big fan of Squarespace’s welcome email because of its minimalistic design.
+We’re big fans of Squarespace’s welcome email because of its minimalistic design.
 The subscriber has just signed up for a two-week free trial, so Squarespace gets right to the point.
-It gives the subscriber the information he or she needs to get started.
+It gives the subscribers the information they need to get started.

 The last bit is the best.
 “We are here to help.”
-There’s a link to the help desk as well as photographs of people — either stock images or photos of real Squarespace customer support professionals.
+There’s a link to the help desk and photographs of people — either stock images or photos of real Squarespace customer support professionals.
 Either way, it’s a nice touch.

 Welcome email key takeaways